 Schrempf, S., K.W.
 Burke, J.D.
 Wettlaufer and P.R.
 Martin.
 2021.
 Behavioural dominance interactions between Nicrophorus orbicollis and N. tomentosus burying beetles (Coleoptera: Silphidae).
 PeerJ, in press.
 [Scott Schrempf's honours thesis project in our lab]

 Martin, P.R. and J.V.
 Briskie.
 2021.
 Dominance interactions among New Zealand albatrosses and petrels at ecotourist boats.
 Notornis, in press.

 DeMarco, K.V.B. and P.R.
 Martin.
 2020.
 A case of a Pustulated Carrion Beetle (Nicrophorus pustulatus, Coleoptera: Silphidae) burying live Tree Swallow (Tachycineta bicolor, Passeriformes: Hirundinidae) nestlings under the nest.
-Canadian Field-Naturalist 134: in press.
+Canadian Field-Naturalist 134: 217-221. link

 Burke, K.W., J.D.
 Wettlaufer, D.V.
 Beresford and P.R.
 Martin.
 2020.
 Habitat use of co-occurring burying beetles (genus Nicrophorus) in southeastern Ontario, Canada.
 Canadian Journal of Zoology 98:591–602. link R code & dataset [part of Kevin Burke's graduate work in our lab]

 Martin, P.R., H.L.
 Kenyon and L. Hayes.
 2020.
 Size‐dependent costs of migration: migrant bird species are subordinate to residents, but only at small body sizes.
 Journal of Evolutionary Biology 33:495-504. link R code & dataset